esmero/archipelago-documentation/docs/googleapi.md

 To allow the Archipelago Multi Importer (AMI) to read from Google spreadsheets, you first need to configure the Google Sheets API as outlined in the following instructions.

+_*Please note, this set of instructions will only work for individuals using Google accounts affiliated with Organizations.
+We are working on the separate set of instructions needed for individuals who will be using personal/general Google accounts.*_

 ### Generating Google OAuth2 Credentials

 1. Login to the [Google Developer Console](https://console.developers.google.com).
 You will see the API & Services Dashboard.